7 Detailed Poblano Pepper Recipes with Step-by-Step Instructions & Tips

 Pro Tips for Using Poblanos in the Kitchen

-• Use a blender to make smooth sauces — roast and blend with garlic, onion, and spices for instant magic.
+• Use a blender for smooth sauces — roast and blend with garlic, onion, and spices for instant magic.

 • Freeze extras after roasting and peeling.
 Just bag them up and toss into soups or stews later.